kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 Build and run again, reverse the animation and behold!
 No more disappearing animals!

-## View Controller Transitions
+## View controller transitions

 Property Animators, or to be specific, objects that conform to `UIViewImplicitlyAnimating`, can also be plugged in to your interactive view controller transitions.
-Previously, you could start an interactive transition, track a gesture, and then hand it off to finish or be cancelled by the system - but after that point, the user had no control.
-When you add Property Animators to the mix you can switch multiple times between interactive and non-interactive modes, making your users feel really connected to what's happening on the screen.
+Previously, you could start an interactive transition, track a gesture, and then hand it off to finish or be canceled by the system — but after that point, the user had no control.
+When you add Property Animators to the mix, you can switch multiple times between interactive and non-interactive modes, making your users feel really connected to what’s happening on the screen.

 Setting up and building interactive transitions is a complex topic outside the scope of this chapter.
-See [https://www.raywenderlich.com/110536/custom-uiviewcontroller-transitions](https://www.raywenderlich.com/110536/custom-uiviewcontroller-transitions) or our iOS Animations By Tutorials book for an overview.
-The starter project already contains an interactive transition, you're going to amend this to make it use Property Animators and become interruptible.
+See [https://www.raywenderlich.com/110536/custom-uiviewcontroller-transitions](https://www.raywenderlich.com/110536/custom-uiviewcontroller-transitions) or our book _iOS Animations By Tutorials_ for an overview.
+The starter project already contains an interactive transition; you’re going to amend this to make it use Property Animators and become interruptible.

 First, take a look at the existing transition.
 Open **Main.storyboard**, find the **Animals** button on the bottom right of the main view controller and make it visible by unchecking the **Hidden** box.
 Build and run the project and tap the button: